The 'C' version of the Anglo-Saxon Chronicle, incorporating the annals known as The Mercian Register, tells us:

 The other Tewdwr is listed as Tewdwr ap Griffi ab Elise, who, as Teowdor, Subregulus, witnessed a charter of King Athelstan in 934.
 The Welsh system of patronymics suggests that he must have been the grandson of Elise, although Kari Maund names him as Tewdwr ab Elise, suggesting a closer consanguineal relationship

-We have therefore, enough evidence, however scant in detail, from 907 and 917, to be comfortable with the notion that she led an army into Wales.
-What would she have found there?
+We have therefore, enough evidence, however scant in detail, from 907 and 917, to be comfortable with the notion that it was she who took the decision to send an army into Wales.
+What would they have found there?

 The ‘crannog’ mentioned above probably looked something like this: